okx/okexchain-docs/docs/index.rst

 so that we can co-construct the ecosystem and the value-added system.

 .. figure:: ./img/multi-chain.jpg
-   :alt: oec multi-chain
+   :alt: OEC multichain framework

-   oec multi-chain
+   OEC multichain framework

 The OKT
 -------